Nom-nom-hub/blueprint-kit/templates/commands/plan.md

        Each test type must validate requirements, goals, or architecture
     8. Return: SUCCESS (plan ready for task breakdown)

-9. Write the implementation plan to `.blueprint/.blueprint/specs/[FEATURE_DIR]/plan.md` using the template structure, replacing placeholders with concrete details derived from the implementation planning directive (arguments) while preserving section order and headings.
+9. OVERWRITE the content of `.blueprint/specs/[FEATURE_DIR]/plan.md` using the template structure, replacing placeholders with concrete details derived from the implementation planning directive (arguments) while preserving section order and headings.

 10. **Plan Quality Validation**: After writing the initial plan, validate it against quality criteria: